Agente-A/mpd-playlist-schedule/README.md

 If you want you can change the name of the JSON Files (they are in the beginning of the scripts) or leave it, so you can access them form other applications to do other actions.

 Something you **need** to change is the variable `local_holidays` according of where you live, so you can get the proper holidays.
+If you have the MPD Server on another computer, you need to change the information in the **.env** file.

 Then you have to schedule this scripts with CRON or something similar: